-You are absolutely correct in that an individual is not responsible for their employer’s politics.
+You are correct that an individual is not responsible for their employer’s politics.
 However, we are not talking about private individuals.
-We are talking about the board of directors of a non-profit trade organization: duties and ethical obligations bind anyone who accepts such a position.
+We are talking about the Board of directors of a nonprofit trade organization: duties and ethical obligations bind anyone who accepts such a position.

 Under IRS rules, the Court is a nonprofit trade association.
 As such, it must represent an entire industry and promote the common interests of its members.
 Furthermore, it must not provide services to individuals the way a for-profit business does.

 The Court of Master Sommeliers was established to encourage improved standards of beverage knowledge and service in hotels and restaurants.
 Education was then, and remains today, the Court’s charter.Court of Master Sommeliers, americas

 TL;DR: A significant amount of the CMSa budget is supplied by a major Republican donor, and other Republican donors mostly employ its Board.
 Our article was not about shaming individuals for being Republicans.
 It’s to point out that the Court’s Board does not represent its membership at any level.
 If you are a Democrat, woman, or person of color, you should have much more representation on the Board than you do.

 The claim that the Court of Master Sommeliers, Americas (CMSa), is only culpable if there is a direct link to rape and sexual violence is incorrect.
 The CMSa makes the legal argument that they are the trade association for sommeliers in the restaurant trade.
 Being a trade association allows them to be a tax-free 501 (c) 6 nonprofit.
 This is a double-edged sword.
 In exchange for not being taxed, a trade association is obligated to promote the general interest of its members and the entire industry.

 Let’s take a look at how a similar trade association dealt with rising reports of sexual assault in the workplace during the #metoo movement: